Green Card Gastroenterologist Jobs

 If your country of birth and EB-2 or EB-3 category have a current priority date in the Visa Bulletin, USCIS allows concurrent filing of your I-140 and adjustment of status application, which significantly compresses the overall green card timeline.

-Find Gastroenterologist JobsGastroenterologist Green Card Sponsorship: Frequently Asked Questions
+Green Card Gastroenterologist: Frequently Asked Questions

 Does PERM green card sponsorship differ from H-1B sponsorship for gastroenterologists?

 Yes, significantly.
-H-1B is a temporary work visa requiring renewal every three years and subject to annual cap pressures.
+H-1B visa is a temporary work visa requiring renewal every three years and subject to annual cap pressures.
 PERM-based EB-2 or EB-3 sponsorship leads to permanent residency with no renewal cycle.
 The tradeoff is time: PERM requires DOL labor certification before your employer files the I-140, making the overall process longer but the outcome permanent.

 Which green card category is right for a gastroenterologist, EB-2 or EB-3?